 Travelers can traverse the entire 326 miles of Route 1 from Cincinnati to Cleveland now using the 280+ miles of paved trail separated from streets.
 In the metropolitan areas there are still a few miles of travel required on streets.
 In the rural areas of Holmes and Wayne Counties there are a few miles of country roads as we work to acquire and also pave property for the OTET recreational trail.
 Wayne County has the largest section of very rural roads used on the OTET and has 17 miles remaining to be turned into recreational trail.

 Alternate Routes Available – In the summer of 2017 as more rail trails open and the street routes are reduced, the OTET Fund Board has decided to keep some of the very scenic street routes as Alternates paths on the OTET.
-The same Bicycle 1 signs will be on those routes but will be marked with bright Yellow on Black ALT Stickers.
+The same Bicycle 1 signs will be on those routes but are now marked with bright Yellow on Black ALT Stickers.
 The ALT routes will bring Trail users right back to the main route.

 Connecting the State’s Local Trails

 There are 22 local/regional trails that come together to form the Ohio to Erie Trail.
 Each of the trails has its own unique aspects and each varies in length with the Little Miami Scenic Trail in southern Ohio and the Ohio & Erie Canal Towpath being the two largest with about 50 and 100 miles respectively.

 Routes 1/3 Ohio to Erie Trail & Little Miami Scenic Trail